-AI is already playing an important role in many of our interactions with technology, from simple assistants like Siri to machine learning algorithms that can predict consumer trends.
+AI is already playing an important role in many of our interactions with technology, from simple assistants like Siri to machine learning algorithms that can predict consumer trends and generative AI, which is taking the world by storm.
 However, the biggest effects of artificial intelligence are yet to be felt.
 Every day, leading computer scientists from around the world are working on teaching computer programs how to learn.
 As computers become better students of the world around them, their contributions to us as individuals and businesses will be nearly limitless.

 Data Analysis and Decision Making

 Human decision making is greatly weakened by our inherent bias; while our age, past experiences, and personal beliefs give us a unique and valuable perspective, often times this clouds human judgment when making decisions by leading us to be overly confident or brash.
 An AI, on the other hand, is able to make decisions based purely on reasoning, leading to smarter and more effective choices.

 Our decision-making capabilities can also become hindered when under stress or facing a large number of variables.
 As a result, we hone in on only a few pieces of the puzzle, miss important data, and in some cases, make irrational decisions.
 Because AI can’t experience stress, it can consider every variable simultaneously and choose the best path.

 Another area where AI or other computer automation provides value is repetitive work.
 A person may tire or get bored and lose focus, but that is not an issue that AI has.